JetBrains/Qodana/topics/cloud-sso.md

   with %product% roles and assigning users to those groups.

 ## Authenticate in %cloud%

+<link-summary>Learn how to authenticate in %cloud% using the SSO functionality.</link-summary>

 Once you configured users and authentication modules, you can navigate to %cloud% using the URL that was generated during the [subdomain creation](#sso-create-a-subdomain) stage.
 On the page that opens, click the **Login with SSO** button.